CS 328: Numerical Methods for Visual Computing (Fall 2018)

 Contents: This course provides a first introduction to the field of numerical analysis with a strong focus on visual computing applications.
 Using examples from computer graphics, geometry processing, computer vision, and computational photography, students will gain hands-on experience with a range of essential numerical algorithms.

 The course will begin with a review of important considerations regarding floating point arithmetic and error propagation in numerical computations.
 Following this, students will study and experiment with several techniques that solve systems of linear and non-linear equations.
 Since many interesting problems cannot be solved exactly, numerical optimization techniques constitute the second major topic of this course.
-Students will learn how principal component analysis can be leveraged to compress or reduce the dimension of large datasets to make them easier to store and analyze.
+Students will solve a variety of problems using nonlinear optimization, principal component anlysis, and deep neural networks.
 The course concludes with a review of numerical methods that make judicious use of randomness to solve problems that would otherwise be intractable.

 Students will have the opportunity to gain practical experience with the discussed methods using programming assignments based on Scientific Python.